 Founder and CEO

 Krysta Jones has almost 20 years of government relations and political experience in the DC Metro area.
 Krysta has worked on Capitol Hill and served as a registered lobbyist for two major associations.
 She is a graduate of The George Washington University School of Political Management, Sorensen Institute of Political Leadership and Leadership Arlington.
-Krysta has served on numerous boards and commissions for civic and professional organizations and is currently the National Director of Social Action for Zeta Phi Beta Sorority, Inc. and serves on the Governor’s Commemorative Commission Honoring the Contributions of the Women of Virginia.
-She was featured in the May 2014 issue of Ebony magazine and named a Leadership Arlington “Top 40 Under 40″ in 2014.
+Krysta has served on numerous boards and commissions for civic and professional organizations and was the former National Director of Social Action for Zeta Phi Beta Sorority, Inc. She was featured in the May 2014 issue of Ebony magazine and named a Leadership Arlington “Top 40 Under 40″ in 2014.

 Donald E. Scoggins